sftpgo/docs/docs/config-file.md

 | `tz` | string | empty | Time zone for the EventManager scheduler and time-based access restrictions.
 Set to `local` for server local time; otherwise UTC is used. |

 :information_source: The per-user `max_sessions` limit and the per-host and total connection caps are checked and applied without atomic coordination.
 Under bursts of near-simultaneous connections, the active count can briefly exceed the configured limit by a small number of connections before the rejection logic catches up.
 The window is narrow (no I/O between check and increment), so this is a hard cap only on average — not a strict hard cap on instantaneous peaks.
 If you need a strict atomic cap (e.g. to protect a downstream resource sized exactly to the limit), set the value below your target peak to leave headroom.

+#### How per-directory permissions apply

+A rename consults the rename permissions of the parent directory of both paths: `rename`, or `rename_files` and `rename_dirs` according to what the renamed path holds.
+A rename onto an existing file requires `overwrite`, and a rename onto an existing directory is refused.
+Moving an entry is what the rename permissions govern and creating one is what `upload` and `create_dirs` govern, so `rename` on a directory lets content be moved into it and out of it.

+Three permission pairs are selected by what the path holds: `rename_files` and `rename_dirs` by what the renamed path holds, `delete_files` and `delete_dirs` the same way, and `upload` and `overwrite` by whether the target name is already taken.
+Granting `rename` or `delete` covers both kinds and removes the distinction; granting a pair unevenly is most predictable when nothing the account can do in those paths creates an entry of the other kind.

+Renaming a directory carries the entries it holds, so they are authorized against both paths.
+When a per-directory permission that restricts renaming applies inside either tree, or a file pattern filter governs one of the two paths and not the other, the entries are authorized one at a time: the backends that move the contents individually (S3, Google Cloud Storage and Azure Blob with `rename_mode: 1`) check each entry as it moves, and the backends that carry the whole tree in a single operation, the local filesystem included, refuse the rename.
+Move the contents, or configure the same permissions and filters on both paths, and the directory is renamed in one operation.

+Per-directory permissions, path-based filters and every other setting keyed on a path are evaluated when the operation is processed, against the state observed at that time; concurrent operations on the same path are not serialized.

 #### Symbolic links and permissions